 Students choose a particular section time when they register for the class.
-After registration is complete, each of you will be assigned a TA as well; this might take a few days.
+Each of you will be assigned a TA on that basis.
 Important: sections will not operate as they normally would.
 The plan is as follows.

-- For each week I will post 'supplementary questions' on Canvas. - Each week a single TA will post a video where he or she goes through these supplementary questions.
-[I suggest that you attempt the problems yourselves before you watch this video.
-Economics is one of those disciplines where the answers can often seem obvious ex post, once you have them in front of you, but not ex ante.]

-• The scheduled sections, i.e. the TA/time to which each of you is assigned, will actually be office hours over Zoom.
-Attend them if you have questions about the supplementary problems (after watching the weekly TA video) or about class material in general.
+- For each week I will post 'supplementary questions' on Canvas. - Each week I will post a video where I go through these supplementary questions.
+I suggest that you attempt the problems yourselves before you watch this video.
+Economics is one of those disciplines where the answers can often seem obvious ex post, once you have them in front of you, but not ex ante. - The scheduled sections, i.e. the TA/time to which each of you is assigned, will actually be office hours over Zoom.
+Attend them if you have questions about the supplementary problems (after watching the weekly video) or about class material in general.
 Your TA will also hold additional office hours and you can go to those as well.
 Office hour attendance is not mandatory.

 You may attend my office hours and those of the TAs as it suits you.
 Again, attendance is not mandatory.
-If you do want to meet with one of us then register beforehand using the link(s) that will at some point appear on the front page of Canvas; there will be different links for the different office hours.
-Please register using your full name and your Northwestern email address.
+Zoom links for office hours will be on the front page on Canvas.
 I will be using a Zoom waiting room for office hours, which means I will manually admit people as they arrive.
 If I don't admit you immediately just be patient, as it only means I haven't seen yet you because I'm talking to someone already in the meeting.
 You don't have to be there at the start of office hours but can turn up any time, just like in the real world.